 Playgroup Funding Handbook

-The Playgroup Funding Handbook provides information about how playgroup funding is calculated and the conditions which need to be met to receive funding.
+The Playgroup Funding Handbook provides information about how playgroup funding is calculated and the conditions which need to be met to receive funding in accordance with section 548 of the Education and Training Act 2020(external link).

 Funding is provided to support playgroups to meet the following objectives: